dogecoinfoundation/libdogecoin/doc/address.md

 This function will populate provided string variables (privkey, pubkey) with freshly generated respective private and public keys for a hierarchical deterministic wallet, specifically for either mainnet or testnet as specified through the network flag (is_testnet).
 The function returns 1 on success and 0 on failure.

+The resulting wif_privkey_master is also known as the "extended master key" or "masterkey".

 _C usage:_

 ```C